m-housh/swift-tca-loadable/README.md

 ### LoadableView

-We will start by creating an environment that implements the `LoadableEnvironment` protocol.
+We will start by creating an environment that implements the `LoadableEnvironmentRepresentable` protocol, you could also use the concrete `LoadableEnvironment` implementation as well.

 ```swift
 import ComposableArchitecture